Jane Jackson Thompson: American Revolutionary War

-During the American Revolutionary War, son James Jackson, identified as a former slave of Robert Tucker, was recruited by Lord Dunmore, governor of the Colony of Virginia about 1775 to be a pilot for the Royal Navy.
+During the American Revolutionary War, son James Jackson, identified as formerly enslaved by Robert Tucker, was recruited by Lord Dunmore, governor of the Colony of Virginia about 1775 to be a pilot for the Royal Navy.
 He was under Captain Henry Mowat and served on the ship London.
-Lord Dunmore issued a proclamation on November 14, 1775, that all blacks—whether slaves, free or indentured—would be freed if they served the British during the war.
+Lord Dunmore proclaimed on November 14, 1775, that all blacks—whether enslaved, free or indentured—would be freed if they served the British during the war.

-Talbot and Jane defected to Lord Dunbar by January 1776 when a fire in Norfolk resulted in the destruction of all of Talbot's property.
-Talbot ran away in December 1775, after Norfolk was destroyed, and joined the British.
+Talbot and Jane defected to Lord Dunbar by January 1776 when a fire in Norfolk destroyed all of Talbot's property.
+Talbot ran away in December 1775, after Norfolk was destroyed and joined the British.
 Jane joined Lord Dunmore in January 1776.
 Dunmore seized Tucker's Point in February and occupied the land and the mill there until May 1776, during which time Grace Thompson, Jane's daughter-in-law and Samuel Thompson's wife, was with Jane and Talbot Thompson at Tucker's Point.
 Grace embarked on the Dunluce on May 21, 1776, but at some point returned to Norfolk and ran away again with two girls in 1779.

-James Jackson's adult son, London Jackson, who had been a slave to William Ballad of Hampton, joined the British under Mowatt in late 1780.
+James Jackson's adult son, London Jackson, whom William Ballad of Hampton had enslaved, joined the British under Mowatt in late 1780.
 James and London Jackson were awarded land on Nutt Island (perhaps McNutts Island) for their service.
 Son John Jackson, served the British General Leslie in Hampton in late 1780.
-He was a slave of Anthony Walke, who was an associate of Robert Tucker.
+He was enslaved by Anthony Walke, who was an associate of Robert Tucker.

 Talbot died in 1782 in New York.
-Jane filed a claim to the Loyalist Claims Commission for the destruction of their property in Norfolk in January 1776.
-Her nine-page claim was rejected by the British.
+Jane filed a claim to the Loyalist Claims Commission for destroying their property in Norfolk in January 1776.
+The British rejected her nine-page claim.

 Nova Scotia

-A Black Loyalist, Jane traveled to Nova Scotia on the L'Abondance and was described as being worn out, about 70 years of age, and formerly the property of Thomas Newton of Norfolk.
-She travelled with her five-year-old grandchild.
+A Black Loyalist, Jane traveled to Nova Scotia on the L'Abondance.
+She was described as being worn out, about 70 years of age, and formerly the property of Thomas Newton of Norfolk.
+She traveled with her five-year-old grandchild.
 She travelled with Hannah Jackson, her daughter-in-law, and Robert and Peter Jackson, her grandchildren.
 They lived together in Birchtown.
 Son John and his wife Nancy sailed on the same ship to Nova Scotia as Jane.
-In the Birchtown Muster of 1784, John was 41 (born about 1743) and Nancy was 32.
+In the Birchtown Muster of 1784, John was 41 (born about 1743), and Nancy was 32.
 Betty Tucker, listed on the Birchtown Muster next to Jane's name, may have been Jane's daughter.
 Grace Thompson, a widow, and her two daughters are likely the daughter-in-law and granddaughters of Jane.
-They were slaves of Edward Thruston, Robert Tucker's uncle.
-She traveled on the same ship as James Thompson, who was owned by Edward Cooper of Hampton, and is believed to be Jane's son.
+They were enslaved by Edward Thruston, Robert Tucker's uncle.
+She traveled on the same ship as James Thompson, enslaved by Edward Cooper of Hampton, and is believed to be Jane's son.
 Grace and James lived near each other in Birchtown.

 In 1791, most of her family members relocated to Sierra Leone.
-She remained in Nova Scotia, where in 1792 she was listed as destitute.
+She remained in Nova Scotia, where in 1792, she was listed as destitute.